 Many settled in the Bangkok Yai and Klong San area.

-In 1855, The Bowring Treaty in 1855 opened up Thailand to foreign trade with the European nations and brought more ships to Bangkok.
+In 1855, The Bowring Treaty opened up Thailand to foreign trade with the European nations and brought more ships to Bangkok.

 As foreign ships were not allowed further up-river, Klong San became a port for trade, ship repairs, factories, rice and sugar mills, warehouses and foreign residences.